Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s Scientific Readings Between Graduation and His Arrival in Bern

-\begin{itemize} \item Einstein’s interest in Lorentz’s electrodynamics was early, explicit, and concrete. \item The circulation of documents played an essential role: lacking direct access to specialized libraries, he depended on personal connections to obtain the most recent works. \end{itemize}
+Two main conclusions follow: \begin{itemize} \item Einstein’s interest in Lorentz’s electrodynamics was early, explicit, and concrete. \item The circulation of documents played an essential role: when direct access to specialized libraries was limited, Einstein used personal connections to obtain recent works. \end{itemize}

-Despite the vast historiography devoted to the genesis of the special theory of relativity, this request to his former classmate Jakob Ehrat has been almost entirely ignored.
-The editors of the \emph{Collected Papers} note this passage in the letter but do not elaborate on it, and the major historical accounts of the origins of relativity scarcely mention it at all.
+Despite the vast historiography devoted to the genesis of special relativity, this request to Jakob Ehrat has received little attention.
+The editors of the \emph{Collected Papers} note the passage in the letter, but the major historical accounts of the origins of relativity rarely make it central to their analysis.
+Yet it is a valuable piece of evidence: before his arrival in Bern, Einstein was already actively seeking Lorentz’s recent work and was accustomed to obtaining scientific literature through a combination of libraries, correspondence, and personal networks.